Malaysia declares airport safe for travel after nerve agent attack

 Subramaniam said authorities were running tests to ascertain whether Siti was affected by the chemical.

-"Best would be to have the next of kin, blood-related kin, where we can do a DNA profiling...so that is the challenge," he said.

-No next of kin has claimed the body.
-While Malaysia's Deputy Prime Minister has confirmed Kim Jong Nam's identity, official confirmation is pending.
+Malaysia is considering shutting its embassy in Pyongyang or expelling North Korea's envoy as tensions escalate over the killing.

-Malaysia said on Saturday that it may issue an arrest warrant for a North Korean diplomat wanted for questioning over the case, as diplomatic tensions between the two countries escalated over the killing.
+It said it may issue an arrest warrant for a North Korean diplomat wanted for questioning over the case but said "reasonable" time will be given for the diplomat to come forward before further action.

 The diplomat is not known to have met the police yet.